AutomCoding/wp-predikan/readme.txt

 Put the text `[predikan]` (including square brackets) on any page and it will be replaced by the table upon publishing.

 == Changelog ==
+= 1.4.1 =
+* Escape translated strings (security related).
+* Add an arrow to the mobile friendly version of the table for better UX.

 = 1.4.0 =
 * Show only sermon titles in the table on mobile phones when the page is loaded.
 * Add animations for displaying more information in a dropdown on mobile phones.